 About PCOC

-PCOC, funded by the Australian Government Department of Health and Aged Care, aims to improve palliative care outcomes.
+PCOC, funded by the Australian Government Department of Health, Disability and Ageing, aims to improve palliative care outcomes.
 It operates from the Australasian Health Outcomes Consortium (AHOC) at the University of Wollongong (UOW) and is a collaboration between UOW, Queensland University of Technology (QUT), and the University of Western Australia (UWA).

+About PCOC